Finding the Top Financial Advisors in Rockville

 SPC Financial Inc

-SPC Financial is an investment advisory firm that oversees the second-most assets under management (AUM) on this list.
-The firm provides services to a wide net of clients including individuals and high-net-worth individuals, as well as their related trusts, estates and more.
+SPC Financial, the second-ranked practice on our list, is an investment advisory firm that oversees the most assets under management (AUM) of the 10 firms.
+SPC provides services to over 1,000 individual clients, both with and without high net worths.
 The firm also extends its advice to corporations, charities, pensions and profit-sharing plans.

 The firm collects fees based on a portion of your AUM or on a fixed or hourly basis for stand-alone financial planning services.
 Advisors of SPC Financial are also members of other financial services businesses.
 In their individual capacities, they may earn commissions from such firms for selling their products, making SPC Financial a fee-based firm.

-When you work with SPC Financial, you'll have access to 11 certified financial planners (CFPs), two certified public accountants (CPAs), two personal financial specialists (PFSs), a chartered financial analyst (CFA) and a certified investment management analyst (CIMA).
+When you work with SPC Financial, you'll have access to 11 certified financial planners (CFPs), a certified investment management analyst (CIMA) and five certified public accountants (CPAs), two of whom also hold the personal financial specialist (PFS) designation.

 SPC Financial Background

-SPC Financial formed in 1970, making it the longest tenured firm on our list.
+SPC Financial was formed in 1970, making it the longest-tenured firm on our list.
 Edward G. Sella owns the business and continues to provide services on behalf of SPC Financial.

 In addition to asset management, SPC Financial advisors can advise on different aspects of your financial life from budgeting and savings to retirement and estate planning.